-Those call-ins were likely not amusing to the employers.
-Employee absences generate heavier workloads for those present and on average cost businesses 35 percent of annual payroll, says Mercer LLC research.
+Those employee call-ins were likely not amusing to the business owners.
+Even accounting for sick leave, employee absences generate heavier workloads for those present and on average cost businesses 35 percent of annual payroll, says Mercer LLC research.

 Is this a major hassle in your workplace?
 Here are ways to stop the madness.

-- Even if problematic employees are legitimately sick, protect your interests with frank discussions, advises Alison Green on www.askamanager.org.
-Her wording: “Going forward, we need you to be here reliably, every day, except in the most extreme of circumstances.
+- Even if problematic employees are legitimately sick, it’s worth it to protect your interests with frank discussions and an explicit company policy.
+Alison Green from www.askamanager.org puts it straight: “Going forward, we need you to be here reliably, every day, except in the most extreme of circumstances.
 If you’re not able to do that, I understand, but the job does require it.”

 - Combine sick, vacation and personal days for employees into one “Paid Time Off” or PTO category.
 “Sick-day abusers may think twice before calling in because the absences cut into what could be their vacation,” explains Nate Hindman on the Hartford Financial Services Group website.

 - Disallowing voice mail messages might dissuade those not wanting to fake sickness with their supervisor.
 But sick workers just trying to sleep off their ailments might resent that, warns Green.